Ross-on-Wye railway station: History

-On 29 July 1862 the line was amalgamated with the Great Western Railway and in 1869 the line was converted from broad gauge to standard gauge in a five-day period.
-In 1873 the Ross and Monmouth Railway to Monmouth via Lydbrook was opened and it terminated at the station.
+On 29 July 1862, the line was amalgamated with the Great Western Railway and, in 1869, the line was converted from broad gauge to standard gauge in a five-day period.
+The wide door of the broad gauge engine shed was partially bricked up, leaving a standard gauge opening that remained for the life of the shed.
+In 1873, the Ross and Monmouth Railway to Monmouth via Lydbrook was opened and it terminated at the station.
 The station then passed on to the Western Region of British Railways on nationalisation in 1948.

 The lines to Ross closed in stages.
-On the Ross and Monmouth Railway passenger services were withdrawn and the section from Lydbrook Junction to Monmouth Troy was closed on 5 January 1959.
+On the Ross and Monmouth Railway, passenger services were withdrawn and the section from Lydbrook Junction to Monmouth Troy was closed on 5 January 1959.
 The remaining section remained open until 1 November 1965 for freight traffic only.
 The Hereford, Ross and Gloucester Railway closed to passengers on 2 November 1964 and the line south to the junction at Grange Court closed on 1 November 1965.
-The line going north to Rotherwas Junction and Hereford Station closed when passenger service were withdrawn in 1964.
+The line going north to Rotherwas Junction and Hereford closed when passenger service were withdrawn in 1964.